Property management

 05

-Vacancy: Every month without a tenant reduces returns.
+Rental vacancy: each month without a tenant reduces profitability.

-Maintenance costs: Unplanned repairs can affect profitability.
+Maintenance costs: unexpected repairs can impact profitability.

 Step 4